Woodland Caribou

 Diet

-Lichen, grasses, sedges, willows, mushrooms
+Lichen, grasses, sedges, willows, forbs and mushrooms.

 Distribution